 Total Long-Term Liabilities $ZZZ,ZZZ

 You can determine your own breaking points.
 In farming, often the notes are tied to maturity of livestock, so you’ll have points breaking at 7 years, up to 18 years and then longer term notes.
-So you are free to use your own logical points.
+You are free to use your own logical points.
 Another detailed format, ties the debt to the actual assets purchased with that debt.
 This is the presentation format I personally prefer as it allows the owner an easy way to understand his debt relationships as pointed out in Long Term Debt.

 Asset Matching Format